Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 780 Ti should theoretically be quite a bit better than the GeForce 8600 GT 512MB DDR2 in general. (explain)
+Memory BandwidthThe GeForce GTX 780 Ti, in theory, should perform much faster than the GeForce 8600 GT 512MB DDR2 overall. (explain)

-Texel RateThe GeForce GTX 780 Ti is a lot (approximately 2331%) more effective at anisotropic filtering than the GeForce 8600 GT 512MB DDR2. (explain)
+Texel RateThe GeForce GTX 780 Ti will be much (about 2331%) more effective at texture filtering than the GeForce 8600 GT 512MB DDR2. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison